Jeff Young: Equilibrium

-Current projects
+Other projects

-Young is the host of the Internet radio show Music Without Boundaries on the Spreaker broadcast network.
+Young hosted the Internet radio show Music Without Boundaries on the Spreaker broadcast network.

-Young is currently writing, producing & releasing solo, instrumental music on the High-Tone Eleven Records label.
-His first, all instrumental album, Revolutions, is being released track by track with the singles, "Monsoon" – "In the Flesh" & "Slow Burn" available now via his official website & most digital distribution sources.
-Revolutions features performances from some of the world's top players: Tina Guo, Ric Fierrabracci, James LoMenzo, Brian Tichy, Jeff Bowders & Shane Gaalaas.
+Young has written, produced & released solo, instrumental music on the High-Tone Eleven Records label.
+His first, Revolutions, was released track by track with the singles, "Monsoon" – "In the Flesh" & "Slow Burn".
+Revolutions features performances from Tina Guo, Ric Fierrabracci, James LoMenzo, Brian Tichy, Jeff Bowders & Shane Gaalaas.

-In 2022 Young reunited with former Megadeth bassist David Ellefson to form Kings of Thrash in order to perform old Megadeth songs live.
-The band have so far completed tours in North America, Australia, the UK and Europe, with one live album released.
-Some shows have featured fellow former Megadeth guitarist Chris Poland on a few songs.
+In 2022, Young reunited with former Megadeth bassist David Ellefson to form Kings of Thrash in order to perform old Megadeth songs live.
+The band have completed tours in North America, Australia, the UK and Europe, with one live album released.
+Some shows have featured fellow former Megadeth guitarist Chris Poland.

-On January 22, 2025, Young was inducted into the Metal Hall of Fame, he also performed at the event which took place at the Grand Theater in Anaheim, California.
+On January 22, 2025, Young was inducted into the Metal Hall of Fame, performing at the event which took place at the Grand Theater in Anaheim, California.

 Personal life

-Young overcame testicular cancer in 2006; he was treated by Dr. Lawrence Einhorn, the same physician who treated Lance Armstrong.
+Young overcame testicular cancer in 2006; he was treated by Dr. Lawrence Einhorn.